Ralph Sanchez: Old Spanish Village

 Then-Coral Gables Mayor Don Slesnick stated at the time: "We're cautious about big projects like Old Spanish Village.
 I think if it had been anyone else but Ralph Sanchez, it might not have had the same kind of approval."

 The project broke ground in November 2007 and Sanchez invested $128 million into the first phase of Old Spanish Village.
 This included three-story villas with rooftop terraces, private elevator access, two-car garages, and the Las Porres complex with 50 luxury units in two residential towers with private elevator access.
-The project, however, was slowed substantially by the global recession, which marred the incomplete development into the early 2010s.
+The project, however, was slowed substantially by the Great Recession, which marred the incomplete development into the early 2010s.
 Sanchez' death also impacted the competition of the project as originally envisioned as he was the main force driving the project.
 The project was renamed "Mediterranean Village" and plagued with increasing issues, until it was finally bought by the Jose Cuervo Spirits-linked Agave Holdings Development firm.
 Agave demolished the completed portions of Sanchez' Old Spanish Village and used its consolidated foundation to develop a new, substantially expanded and more modern and commercial project called "The Plaza Coral Gables", which was now 2.25 million square feet and retains the title of largest development in the history of Coral Gables.

 The Plaza project would also absorb another former project of Sanchez, 2801 Ponce de Leon Boulevard, which had been sold to Allen Morris Co. for $24 million and then to Agave.
 The original plan for the property called for a 215,000 square foot, 15-story mixed-use tower with 40,000 square feet of ground-floor retail.
 The tower was to be designed to resemble a Barcelona 15th century cathedral with imported marble, brass, woodwork, stained glass, fountains and international artwork.
 Though drawing occasional delays and controversies, The Plaza Coral Gables is scheduled for completion in 2020.